Between ideas, time, and focus, which do you have the most of?

 And yet, even now, I write for a living, and yet I’m waking up at 6am — before the kids, before the neighbors, before I want to — so I can get a solid hour of writing in as the very first thing to I do in my day.

 Sure, I will do more writing during the day, but not like I do first thing in the morning.
 This early morning session is for me to write what matters.
 This is the time I write new articles and do the work of fleshing out ideas and topics.

 In all of the aforementioned seasons it was a challenge to make the time to write.
 It has always been a challenge to show up and do the work, and I know that it will continue to be so.

 ### Here is More Stuff on Time Management

 I’ve been writing about creative focus and time management for years.
 It’s one of my favorite subjects.

 Here are a few of my best resources on the subject.
 Some are completely free and some you can buy.

-Also, check out our membership community, the Focus Club.
-It’s brand new and it’s awesome.
+Also, check out our membership community, [Focus Accelerator](https://thefocuscourse.com/accelerator/).
+It’s awesome.
 You can connect with like-minded folks every day, keep accountable to your most important work, join in on our live coaching calls (hosted by myself and the Focus Team), get all-access to our entire course library, and [more](https://thefocuscourse.com/accelerator/).